stephen-riley/eg2525/README.md

 - `munged/` contains the SVGs after having effects applied
 - `png/` contains all the resulting PNG files

+## Output

+The png/ folder contains some output examples of icons in different, munged forms.

 # Sources

 The excellent [milsymbol](https://spatialillusions.com/milsymbol/) project from Spatial Illusions provides the rendering code.